singhsahilzeeve/Zeeve-read-the-docs/source/Dcomm.md

 For better understanding of which region is best for you please refer the following

-New York City, The US: NYC1, NYC2, NYC3<br/>
+New York City, The US: NYC1, NYC3<br/>
-San Francisco, The US: SFO1, SFO2<br/>
+San Francisco, The US: SFO2<br/>
 Toronto, Canada: TOR1<br/>
 London, United Kingdom: LON1<br/>
 Frankfurt, Germany: FRA1<br/>
-Amsterdam, the Netherlands: AMS2, AMS3<br/>
+Amsterdam, the Netherlands: AMS3<br/>
-Singapore: SGP1<br/>
 Bangalore, India: BLR1<br/>

 ---